Bealby/grandpas-pocket-watch-shop/README.md

-The **Navigation Bar** will be fixed at the top along with the **Logo**, **Search Bar** stretched acorss the centre. **Product** headers will be displayed underneath and centered. **Icons** will be used for the **Login** and **Basket** features that will be positioned to the far right of the **Navigation Bar**.
+The **Navigation Bar** will be fixed at the top along with the **Logo**, **Search Bar** stretched acorss the centre. **Product** headers will be displayed underneath and centered. **Icons** will be used for the **Login**, **Basket** and **Service** features that will be positioned to the far right of the **Navigation Bar**.

-The main **Home** page will have a bold heading titled "Start Shopping" with an arrow pointing downwards to three images of a 'Pocket Watch', 'Parts' and 'Tools'.
-These images should intuitiviely convey the Website's aim of selling these types of products.
+The main **Home** page will have a bold heading titled "Choose a Category", with clickable icons/images for the three main categories of 'Pocket Watch', 'Parts' and 'Tools'.
+These icons/ images should intuitiviely convey the Website's aim of selling these types of products.

-The placement of imagery and icons, as well as the structure of the navigation bar and home page, should help horn and focus users intuition into buying.
+The placement of imagery and icons, as well as the structure of the navigation bar and home page, should help horn in and focus users intuition into buying.
 The key factor being that the simple, concise structure will not cause cognitive overload and distract the main aim of the Website.